-Finding out your identity has been stolen can cause you some serious distress.
-Using this information, thieves can open bank accounts and credit cards and commit various types of crimes in your name.
-This is a major problem that can affect your life negatively and needs to be handled as fast as possible.
+Finding out your identity has been stolen can cause serious distress.
+When this happens, thieves can open bank accounts and credit cards and commit various types of crimes in your name.
+This is a major problem that needs to be handled as fast as possible.

 There are several types of identity fraud you can face.
 This post will discuss how to prevent the consequences of identity theft as well as any recovery steps you can take.